CosmosContracts/juno-tools-docs/docs/01-introduction.md

 # Introduction

-JunoTools is a swiss knife that helps you build on Juno by providing smart contract front ends.
+JunoTools is a Swiss Army knife that helps you build on Juno by providing smart contract front ends.
-We call these front-end apps as **Smart Contact Dashboard** or **sc dashboard** as short.
+We call these front-end apps **Smart Contact Dashboard** or **sc dashboard** for short.

 Using the dashboards is **free** for everyone, and will always be.